mandemmike/AI-PASS/README.md

 -  a low accuracy but low loss means you made little errors on a lot of data
 -  a great accuracy with low loss means you made low errors on a few data (best case)

+Accuracy and loss values are in a decent range . ,

-Accuracy after tuning the layers, trying different architectures, and different learning rates by implementing dynamic learning rate functions, and trying different batch sizes, the accuracy has reached min. %75 without overfitting and underfitting (over %90 with a bit of overfitting case).
+the accuracy has reached
+min. %75 without overfitting and

+underfitting (over %90 with a bit of overfitting case).
 On the other hand, when the discrepancy between loss and validation_loss was also dramatic and validation_loss was unstable and was not decreasing as expected in the training progress epoch-by-epoch, we focused on the configuration of the model training and model architecture and produced/tuned the most reliable model in our best knowledge.